After the Ann and Stephen Kaufman Jewish Book & Arts Festival, be sure to check out these upcoming author talks.

 $5 Member | $8 Public

-$10 for Paperback Copy of The End of Old Age
+$14 for Hardback Copy of The End of Old Age

 All authors featured in the Afterword are ticketed events.
 Jamie Bernstein, Caroline Moss & Michelle Markowitz, and Marc Agronin are all included in the Patron of the Arts offering and the Full Book Festival Subscription.